BYLAWS

 Section 1: An account of the Treasurer’s Annual Report shall be conducted by two regular members.

-Section 2: An audit of CANPAC financial records shall be conducted by two regular members in the event of the Treasurer’s position becoming vacant.
+Section 2: An review of CANPAC financial records shall be conducted by two regular members in the event of the Treasurer’s position becoming vacant.

 Section 3: In the event of the dissolution of CANPAC, any funds remaining shall first be used to pay all debts.
 The remaining funds shall be disbursed pending a vote by the membership.